mgechev/angularjs-in-patterns/README.md

 ### Directives

-In AngularJS the directives are the place where all DOM manipulations should be placed.
+In Angular 1 the directives are the place where all DOM manipulations should be placed.
 As a rule of thumb, when you have DOM manipulations in your controller you should create a new directive or consider refactoring of already existing one, which could handle the required DOM manipulations.
 Each directive has a name and logic associated with it.
 In the simplest case the directive contains only name and definition of *postLink* function, which encapsulates all the logic required for the directive.
 In more complex cases the directive could contain a lot of properties such as:

 - template